jecki/DHParser/documentation_src/manuals/transform.rst

 for fine-grained manner than is possible at the parsing stage (see :ref:`simplifying_syntax_trees`).

-A "concrete syntax tree" (CST) is a data tree, the structure of which represents the grammatical structure of a text according to a given grammar.
+A "concrete syntax tree" (CST) is a data tree the structure of which represents the grammatical structure of a text according to a given grammar.
 If unabridged, the concatenated content of all leaf-nodes of the concrete syntax tree yields the text original document.
 Thus, the shape and the content of the concrete